SamuelRahwa/Successful-Film-or-Not-/README.md

 ```
 ├── README.md                                                   <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── what_factors_make_a_film_successful.ipynb                   <- Narrative documentation of analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── what_factors_make_films_successful_presentation.pdf         <- PDF version of project presentation
 ├── data                                                        <- Both sourced externally and generated from code
 └── images                                                      <- Both sourced externally and generated from code
 ```